marjolaine-altitude/zaius-dynamic-grid/README.md

 Option | Type | Description
 ------ | ---- | -----------
 column | number | Defines how much product in a row for desktop clients.
-On mobile or smaller devices, it is fixed to 2 products in a row. show_border | boolean | Set the value to `true` to show a border around the product image. is_tlh | boolean | If `true`, it will change the link color and products URL to match TLH. show_vendor | boolean | Set to `true` to display the product vendor.
+On mobile or smaller devices, it is fixed to 2 products in a row. mobile_2_columns | boolean | `true` will show 2 product per row.
+False will show 1 product per row. product_img_height | number | Enter a number to set the height of image container. show_border | boolean | Set the value to `true` to show a border around the product image. is_tlh | boolean | If `true`, it will change the link color and products URL to match TLH. show_vendor | boolean | Set to `true` to display the product vendor.